walterhiggins/WMPJS/book-outline.md

     js console.log( 5 + 9 );

 You should see '14' appear in your server window.
-The expression `5 + 9` is the parameter you gave to *console.log* and the *console.log* function just printed the resulting value.
-An important point: console.log did not do the math, that was done just before the function was called so the parameter which *console.log* received was 14.
-It had no knowledge of the math that was done before it was called - console.log only saw 14, it did not see `5 + 9`.
-The *console.log* function is commonly used for *logging*.
-Logging is the practice of printing output to screen usually for the purpose of debugging or better understanding your code's behaviour.
+The expression `5 + 9` is the parameter you gave to the *console.log()* function which just printed the resulting value.
+An important point: the *console.log()* function did not do the math, that was done just before the function was called so the parameter which *console.log()* received was 14.
+The *console.log()* function is commonly used for *logging*.
+Logging is the practice of printing output to screen; usually for the purpose of debugging or better understanding your code's behaviour.

 Just as *console.log* and many other functions can take parameters, we can write our own functions so that they take parameters when they are called.
 Let's take a look at a slightly modified version of the code from the previous chapter.
 You don't have to type this code, I just want to highlight some changes:

 @@listing dice_v2.js Rolling Dice - sides as a variable.

 The above code is similar to code from the previous chapter except I declare a new variable called *sides* and the number 6 is assigned to it.
 On the following line the math used is `result = result * sides` instead of `result = result * 6` as in the previous chapter.
 So all we've done is create a new variable called *sides* to store the number of sides.
-This function behaves absolutely the same as the previous chapter.
-But what if we could somehow change the value of the *sides* variable before each call to *roll* ?
+This function behaves the same as the function from the previous chapter.
+But what if we could somehow change the value of the *sides* variable before each call to *roll()* ?
 Let's change the code once more:

 @@listing dice_v3.js Rolling Dice - sides as a parameter.

 Can you spot the difference?
 I removed the `var sides = 6;` statement and put a new name `sides` between the function's curly brackets.
 The `sides` variable is no longer a private variable and is instead a parameter.
-Because it's a parmeter we can say what it should be each time we call the *roll* function.
+Because it's a parameter, we can say what it should be each time we call the *roll()* function.
 The following diagram illustrates the changes the function has just undergone.

 ![](images/chapter-07/magicnumber-to-parameter.png)